connexcs/docs/report.md

 # Reports Management

-This article will guide how you can manage the reports section.
+This article will guide how to view/download the reports.
 From the **_Dashboard_**, click on the reports icon, highlighted as orange in **Figure 1.** Also, users can open the reports from the left pane as follows:

 1. Click on the **_Management_** from the side bar.